 New Tripoli is a tiny town located in the state of Pennsylvania.
 With a population of 840 people and just one neighborhood, New Tripoli is the 873rd largest community in Pennsylvania.
-Much of the housing stock in New Tripoli was built prior to World War II, making it one of the older and more historic towns in the country.
+New Tripoli has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-New Tripoli is a blue-collar town, with 36.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Tripoli is generally considered to be a blue-collar town.
+36.93% of the New Tripoli workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Tripoli is a town of professionals, managers, and transportation and shipping workers.
 There are especially a lot of people living in New Tripoli who work in teaching (12.61%), management occupations (12.39%), and healthcare (10.55%).

 Telecommuters are a relatively large percentage of the workforce: 10.32% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.